cstrawberry/predictive-universe/docs/paper/appendices/appendix_f_aqft.md

 **F.6 Rigorous Formulation of Locality and Statistical FTL**

 AQFT provides the precise language to formulate PU's stance on locality, distinguishing between operator-level locality and state-mediated influence.
+This section provides the rigorous justification for the consistency of Postulate 3 (Statistical FTL Influence) with Postulate 2 (Causality as No Deterministic FTL Signaling).

 1.  **Emergent Einstein Causality for Algebra $\mathfrak{A}$:** As derived in Corollary F.1, the emergent net $\mathfrak{A}(\mathcal{O})$ satisfies the standard AQFT axiom of Einstein Causality: $[\mathfrak{A}(\mathcal{O}_1), \mathfrak{A}(\mathcal{O}_2)] = \{0\}$ for space-like separated regions $\mathcal{O}_1, \mathcal{O}_2$.
 This implies that local measurements or operations performed in $\mathcal{O}_1$ cannot causally influence local measurements or operations performed in $\mathcal{O}_2$ in a way that violates the commutation relation for local observables.